Wednesday, October 29, 2008

 Unlike Tommy, and probably because the songs don’t really tell a story, the film doesn’t detract from the album.
 But even if you like the film, a justified cult classic, you’ll want to stick with the original.

 The 1996 reissue caused a lot of controversy among people who insisted the CDs were mastered wrong.
 With no bonus tracks, the album was split onto two CDs, as the four sides couldn’t fit onto a single disc without editing any precious seconds.
 To these ears it sounds fine.
-(For some time there were rumblings about a Deluxe Edition along the lines of Tommy, with surround sound and an SACD layer.
+(For some time there were rumblings about a Deluxe Edition along the lines of Tommy, with surround sound as befitting a quadrophonic experience and an SACD layer.
 Several years after it was first mentioned—and abandoned—a Deluxe Edition did appear, which had the album up to “Drowned” on one disc, and from “Bell Boy” on on the second, plus eleven of Pete’s demos at the end.
 Those were borrowed from a package that took on an even larger scale.)

 The Who Quadrophenia (1973)—5